Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Results

 We show projected root systems for 25 haloes in Fig.\ \ref{fig:mass_spin}, spanning ranges of mass and halo spin.
 Each row represents a mass bin; within that, columns show haloes of increasing final spin in the mass bin, from minimum to maximum.
 We measured `spin' as the magnitude of the total angular momentum, summed with a cross product of $z=0$ particle displacements and velocities away from the halo's position and velocity centroids.
 For this simple but not dimensionless spin parameter $L$, we observed a trend $L\propto M^{\sim1.5}$, roughly that seen previously \citep[e.g.][]{HeavensPeacock1988,NeyrinckEtal2020}; to eliminate bias from this trend within a mass bin, we actually ranked the quantity $(L/M^{1.5})$.

-The outer boundaries of the root systems are essentially their Lagrangian protohaloes, i.e.\ the set of initial-conditions uniform-density space that collapses to form the halo.
-This is because, in comoving coordinates, infalling particles move toward the centroid, and generally come to occupy space where another particle used to be.
-But it is only `essentially' so because this has exceptions; the root system also includes particle pathline streaks between any disconnected regions of the Lagrangian protohalo and its centroid.
+The outer boundaries of the root systems are essentially their Lagrangian protohaloes, i.e.\ the patch of initial-conditions uniform-density space that collapses to form the halo.
+This is because, in comoving coordinates, infalling particles move toward the centroid.

 Animations of root systems' rotating 3D structure can be found at \url{https://neyrinck.github.io/halo_gif_table.html}, showing the 100 haloes with the highest mass, \url{https://neyrinck.github.io/halo_gif_table_skip10.html}, showing every 10th of the 1000 highest-mass haloes, and \url{https://neyrinck.github.io/halo_gif_spin_table.html}, showing the same grid as appears in Fig.\ \ref{fig:mass_spin}.
 For these, we rendered the haloes with 10 equally-spaced contours of the log-density up to the maximum, with increasing opacity.